Francisco Sutil

-Francisco "Paco" Sutil Tirado (born 21 December 1984) is a Spanish professional footballer who plays for Martos CD as a left winger.
+Francisco "Paco" Sutil Tirado (born 21 December 1984) is a Spanish former professional footballer who played as a left winger.

 He spent most of his career with Real Jaén, appearing in exactly 100 Segunda División games over four seasons (six goals scored), with that club, Murcia and Sabadell.
 In 2010–11 he competed in La Liga, with Real Sociedad.

 Football career

 Jaén

 Born in Jaén, Andalusia, Sutil began his career at hometown club Real Jaén, playing in its reserve team and on loan at amateurs Úbeda CF before making his debut in the first team on 31 August 2002, starting in a 1–2 away loss against CD Linares in the Segunda División B championship.

 He spent six seasons with the main squad, always in that level.

 Eibar

 In June 2008, Sutil moved to SD Eibar in Segunda División.
 His debut as a professional took place on 3 September, starting in a 0–1 defeat at CD Castellón for the second round of the Copa del Rey; ten days later he played his first league game, coming on as a half-time substitute for Josu Etxaniz as the team fell 0–2 away to SD Huesca.

 On 21 February 2009, Sutil volleyed the decisive goal in a 2–1 away triumph against Celta de Vigo.
 He contributed with a further two successful strikes in 37 games, as the campaign ended in relegation.